Cano, Cruz power Mariners past Marlins in Ichiro return

+SEATTLE (AP) -- Robinson Cano and Nelson Cruz provided an early cushion, and Ariel Miranda made the most of it.

-SEATTLE (AP) -- Robinson Cano and Nelson Cruz hit consecutive first-inning homers, Ariel Miranda pitched seven scoreless innings and the Seattle Mariners beat the Miami Marlins 6-1 Monday night in Ichiro Suzuki's first visit to Safeco Field as a member of the 3,000-hit club.
+Cano and Cruz hit consecutive first-inning homers, Miranda pitched seven scoreless innings and the Seattle Mariners beat the Miami Marlins 6-1 Monday night in Ichiro Suzuki's first visit to Safeco Field as a member of the 3,000-hit club.

 Miranda (1-1) allowed four singles and only one runner to reach second base while striking out five.
 Nick Vincent pitched a perfect eighth before Evan Scribner allowed Christian Yelich's third home run in the ninth.

+''Great outing by Ariel tonight,'' Mariners manager Scott Servais said. ''He pitched much different tonight than last time out.
+Last time out, I think he threw a lot of offspeed pitches.
+Tonight he was very aggressive with his fastball.
+Great to see him really in control of the game all night.''

-The Mariners won their fourth straight after a 2-8 start.
+The Mariners won their fourth straight since a 2-8 start.

 Cano crushed a 2-1 pitch from Tom Koehler (0-1) 441 feet to right-center for his second home run, a two-run shot that scored Jarrod Dyson.
 Cruz followed with his second homer, lining a 1-1 pitch to center to make it 3-0.